-Most boat tours will pass by the magical Blue Grotto slowly so that you can see it, but if you want to go inside, you have to purchase a ticket.
+Most boat tours will pass by the magical Blue Grotto slowly so you can see it, but if you want to go inside, you have to purchase a ticket.
 And believe us when we tell you to purchase your ticket in advance.

 Once inside, the cave seems illuminated with colors of blue and silver thanks to the light filtering through the small opening of the mouth of the cave.
 It is truly a breathtaking experience.